Raptor3um/ravencore/README.md

-Ravencore
+rtmcore
 =======

-This is Under's fork of Bitpay's Bitcore that uses Ravencoin 2.1.1 It has a limited segwit support.
+This is Under's fork of Bitpay's Bitcore that uses Raptoreum 2.1.1 It has a limited segwit support.

-It is HIGHLY recommended to use https://github.com/underdarkskies/ravencore-deb to build and deploy packages for production use.
+It is HIGHLY recommended to use https://github.com/Raptor3um/rtmcore-deb to build and deploy packages for production use.

 ----
 Getting Started
 =====================================
-Deploying Ravencore full-stack manually:
+Deploying rtmcore full-stack manually:
 ----
 ````
 sudo apt-get update